schickling/challenges/user-challenges/01-dorfuchs-numbers/README.md

+## Dorfuchs numbers
-Some time ago, the famous artist DorFuchs posted a riddle on his facebook page:
+Some time ago, the famous artist DorFuchs posted a riddle on his Facebook page:

 Find all distinct numbers consisting of exactly five digits, where the five digits have to be five successive digits between 0 and 9.
 Numbers with leading zeros should not be included.